nabihach/Excel-Sheet-Merger/README.md

 # Excel-Sheet-Merger
-A Python script to merge the sheets of an Excel file/workbook into a single sheet.
+This is a Python script to merge the sheets of an Excel file/workbook into a single sheet.
+The new sheet is saved into a new Excel file.